NanetteTaylor/threader/README.md

 ## Objectives

 1. Build a frontend interface in React for taking a user's story
-2. Use fetch or async await to interact with twitter Api
+1. Use fetch or async await to interact with twitter Api
-  - Create tweet objects
+   1. Create tweet objects
-  - Creat a twitter thread with tweet objects
+   1. Create a twitter thread with tweet objects

 ## Details